Travel Safe at PDX.

 While the airport remains open and operational, a number of shops, restaurants and airport services remain closed.

-- All PDX airline lounges are closed at this time.
+- The Alaska Airlines Club Lounge re-opened on August 1.
+All other PDX airline lounges are closed at this time.

 - All children’s play areas are closed.